mdevilliers/erlang-mesos/readme.md

 How does it work
 ----------------

-erlang-mesos had been implemented as a [nif](http://www.erlang.org/doc/tutorial/nif.html).
+erlang-mesos has been implemented as a [nif](http://www.erlang.org/doc/tutorial/nif.html).
 Messages are sent via the nif to mesos and mesos callbacks into erlang asynchronously.
 Although nifs are never ideal the asynchonous implmentaion of mesos lends itself nicely in this case.